Need to send money to Mozambique? Here are your best choices for money transfer services.

 Compare money transfer services to Mozambique

-How do compare your options when sending money to Mozambique
+How do I compare my options when sending money to Mozambique?

 - Exchange rates.
 The USD > MZN exchange rate has weakened with recent dips due to political unrest that affected the economy.
 Compare the rate you’re offered to the mid-market rate — the rate banks and transfer services use when they trade among themselves — and look for the smallest margin between them.

 - Transfer fees.
 Find out whether the provider charges a flat fee or a percentage of your transfer.
 If you’re sending a large amount, ask whether you qualify for a fee-free transfer.

 - Transfer speed.
 If it needs to be there fast, companies like Western Union and MoneyGram allow for quick cash pickups, often in minutes.
 If you’ve more time, you’ll get better rates and fees with an independent provider.

 - “Hedging” options.
 Ask whether you can schedule payments ahead of time or protect your transfer against market fluctuations with a limit order or forward contract.

 - Transfer limits.
 Your best option might depend on how much you want to send.
 For large transfers, weigh the best exchange rate — especially since providers encourage large transfers by offering low fees.
 For smaller amounts, consider the fees you’ll pay on top of the exchange rate.

 - Customer service.
 Most companies offer customer service by Internet chat, phone, in person or by email.
 Make sure help will be available if you need it.